ethereum/aleth/doc/private_net_sync.rst

     WARN  04-01 20:50:31 main warn   Database "C:\Users\nilse\AppData\Roaming\EthereumPrivate_00\ddce0f53\blocks"or "C:\Users\nilse\AppData\Roaming\EthereumPrivate_00\ddce0f53\12041\extras"already open.
 You appear to have another instance of ethereum running.
 Bailing.

-Both of your Aleth nodes are trying to use the same database location.
-You need to set one of your nodes' database path (--db-path) to a different location.
+Both of your Aleth nodes are trying to use the same location for their block databases.
+You need to set one of your nodes' database paths (``--db-path``) to a different location.

 Node 2 doesn't sync with node 1
 -------------------------------
-Example:
-TODO:

 This means that node 2 couldn't successfully peer with node 1.
 This typically happens because you used a different chain config file for each node.
 You can enable verbose logging on node 1 (``-v4 --log-channels net sync``) to get helpful logs for debugging.

-For example, here are the node 1 logs when node 1 and node 2 use different chain configuration files:
+For example, here are the node 1 logs when node 1 and node 2 use different chain configuration files (note the ``Peer not suitable for sync: Invalid genesis hash.`` error):

 ::